learn-co-curriculum/java-switch-statement/README.md

 `switch`.
 The `default` statement sequence is executed if no `case` matches.
 If the `default` statement is omitted, then no action will take place.

-The advantage of switch statements are that they tend to be more efficient than a typical if-else-if-else block.
-Let's look at an example of an if-else-if-else block that could benefit from being a switch statement:
+The advantage of using a `switch` statement over a typical chained conditional (if-else-if-else block) is the readability of a `switch` statement.
+Since `switch` statements tend to be easier to read by a developer, they also can be easier to maintain.
+Let's look at an example of a chained conditional that could be transformed into a `switch`statement:

 ```java
 char grade = 'B';